 Recommended: Additional science course work beyond chemistry and biology in the senior year of high school for all majors.
-One year of physics is recommended for Athletic Training, Exercise and Movement Science, Medical Radiation Sciences, and Medical Laboratory Science majors.
+One year of physics is recommended for Exercise and Movement Science, Medical Radiation Sciences, and Medical Laboratory Science majors.

 Important Codes for Applying

 - FAFSA Title IV Code: 003696